syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/FAQ/How-to-prevent-reordering-of-Tab-Pages-in-TabbedMDIManager-Control.md

 ---
 layout: post
-title: How-to-prevent-reordering-of-Tab-Pages-in-TabbedMDIManager-Control | WindowsForms | Syncfusion
+title: How-to-prevent-reordering-of-Tab-Pages | WindowsForms | Syncfusion
 description: how to prevent reordering of tab pages in tabbedmdimanager control
 platform: WindowsForms
-control: TabbedMDIPackage
+control: TabbedMDIManager
 documentation: ug
 ---

 # How to prevent reordering of tab pages in TabbedMDIManager control

 The reordering of tab pages can be prevented by implementing the below code snippet.
-For this derive a class from TabbedMDIManager and override the MDITabPanel property and set the UserMoveTabs property of MDITabPanel to `true`.
+For this derive a class from TabbedMDIManager and override the MDITabPanel property and set the [UserMoveTabs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabControlAdv~UserMoveTabs.html) property of MDITabPanel to `true`.

 {% tabs %}